kubearmor/KubeArmor/contribution/testing_guide.md

         --msgPath string     Output location for messages, {path|stdout|none} (default "none")
     ```

-    Note that you will see alerts and logs generated right after `karmor` runs logs; thus, we recommend to run the above command in other terminal to see logs live and in an interactive way to avoid any kind of interference.
+    Note that you will see alerts and logs generated right after `karmor` runs logs; thus, we recommend to run the above command in other terminal to see logs live.

 # 2. Test KubeArmor using the auto-testing framework